patrickthibaudeau/moodle-local_selfservehd/raspberrypi/README.md

     cd Documents
     nano sendmac.sh
-Copy past the following code.
+Copy paste the following code.
 Remember to change the HOST variable to your Moodle URL.
 Also remember to change the TOKEN variable .

     #!/bin/bash
     #Enter the host address of your moodle server